app4mc-rover/rover-app/tutorial/TutorialRoverRoverApp.md

 title: How to set up rover-app
 ---

-This tutorial will teach your how to set up your Raspbian image to run rover-app applications and the basic workflow.
+This tutorial will teach your how to set up your Raspbian image to run rover-app applications from scratch and the basic workflow.

-# 1. Writing a Raspbian image on a SD card
+# Writing a Raspbian image on a SD card
 First, you will need a fresh Raspbian image.
 You can download from [here](https://www.raspberrypi.org/downloads/raspbian/).
 The image you will use is **Raspbian Stretch with desktop and recommended software**.
 Then you will write an image to your SD card following next described on the official Raspbian [site](https://www.raspberrypi.org/documentation/installation/installing-images/).